What’s happening!

 In fact, small paddle-craft and sailing craft have powered most of the great migrations in human pre-history – from the settlement of Australia, to southeast Asia and Polynesia, to the Americas – and that is what I will investigate in my upcoming book The First Seafarers.

-So it is one of the two on hold right now, as I focus on completing The First Seafarers… but I will absolutely come back to this!
+So it is one of the two books I have on hold right now, as I focus on completing The First Seafarers… but I will absolutely come back to this!

-Haha and then I mentioned a third book… well I have actually started writing it, but am temporarily setting it aside until I have a full draft of The First Seafarers.
-So I am not sharing any more about that book right now – other than that it also aligns with my interests in ocean navigation and history!
+Haha and then I mentioned a third book… well I actually started writing it, but I am temporarily setting it aside until I have a full draft of The First Seafarers.
+So I am not sharing any more about that book right now – other than that it also aligns with my interests in ocean navigation and world exploration and history!